tradingeconomics/notebooks/README.md

 ## Open API

-Dont like Python?
+Don't like Python?
 We got you covered as the Trading Economics API is also available for other programming languages.
 Learn more about our API at https://tradingeconomics.com/api/ Get examples in other programming languages at https://github.com/tradingeconomics/tradingeconomics